ChrWesp/reMarkable-Offline-Sync/README.md

 This is a Python-based tool to synchronize your documents from a reMarkable tablet using its USB HTTP REST API.
 It is designed for users who prefer not to use cloud sync due to privacy concerns or who require a completely offline and local solution.
 The reMarkable API is built in and does not require any modifcation on the reMarkable (like the developer tool settings).

+This tool has been tested with the reMarkable Pro (software version 3.16) but should be also compatible with the reMarkable 2.

 > **Disclaimer:** This tool is in an early stage of development.
 Use it at your own risk.

 ---